barryclark/jekyll-now/_posts/2023-07-24-unsafe-rust-exploration.md

 will free the storage correctly, but it cannot call the destructors.
 We have to do that ourselves and for that we have to keep track of the number of elements `u_len` that have been transformed from `T` to `U`.
-The reason that we enclosed the types of the union fields in a `ManuallyDrop` is that the compiler cannot know which variant a union holds (since they are not tagged, like enums), so it cannot call the appropriate destructors.
-Hence we are not allowed to use types that have nontrivial destructors as union fields.
+The reason that we enclosed the types of the union variants in a `ManuallyDrop` is that the compiler cannot know which variant a union holds (since they are not tagged, like enums), so it cannot call the appropriate destructors.
+Hence we are not allowed to use types that have nontrivial destructors as union variants.
 To create this helper structure from our initial `Vec<T>` instance we write this constructor:

 ```rust